-Capital punishment: the age old way for humans to creatively dispose of one another for a host of reasons.
-Stole some bread?
-Hanged.
-Not a Catholic?
-Tortured.
-Oh, you are a Catholic?
-Beheaded.
+Capital punishment: the age-old way for humans to dispose of one another for crimes perceived to be the most egregious in a particular moment and place.
 As an ancient practice carried out countless times throughout history, predictably there have been some horrifically failed execution attempts.
-These failed executions have almost always resulted in sheer agony for the condemned, adding insult, injury, and intense suffering to their final moments.
+These failed executions have resulted in sheer agony for the condemned, adding insult, injury, and intense suffering to their final moments.

-This list serves as a highlight reel for history's most brutally botched executions, from centuries ago to as recently as a decade ago.
+This list serves as a lowlight reel for history's most brutally botched executions.
 What follows goes to show that putting someone to death seems to be a system still working out a few bugs, even after hundreds of years of testing.

 Tom Ketchum's Noose Was Too Tight

 Tom "Black Jack" Ketchum was an old west outlaw in the most classical sense.
 He and his posse - The Ketchum Gang - marauded across New Mexico and Texas during the late 1800s, robbing trains, saloons, stores, and post offices.
-By 1900, however, Black Jack's gang was decimated to nothing as a result of shootouts, gangrene, and other perils of a high-risk career path.
-Now a lone rider, Ketchum figured he had one more train heist in him.
+By 1900, however, Black Jack's gang was reduced to nothing as a result of shootouts, gangrene, and other perils of a high-risk career path.
+By then a lone rider, Ketchum figured he had one more train heist in him.
 He boarded a train just outside of Folsom, NM, and stormed the engine with a pistol.
 The train stopped on a curved segment of the track, which allowed the conductor to get the drop on Ketchum and shoot him in the arm.
-He would be apprehended shortly thereafter.
+He was apprehended shortly thereafter.

 After a short trial in Clayton, NM, Ketchum was condemned to death by hanging.
 This was a big occasion for the town of Clayton, as they had never hanged a man before.
 Novices that they were, the hangmen forgot about the 200-pound sandbag attached to the rope they used to test it out, which rendered the noose extremely taut.
 As a result, when Ketchum was dropped through the gallows he was decapitated instantly.